BreenIsALie/learning/README.md

 # learning
-Containing learning code from "Learn "
+Containing learning code from "Learn Python The Hard Way"